observablehq/plot/docs/why-plot.md

 ## Plot is composable

-Simple components can gain power through composition, such as layering multiple [marks](./marks.md) into a single plot.
-Take the traditional *grammar of graphics* approach to a new level with custom compound marks, such as this one comprising a rule, area, and line:
+Simple components gain power through composition, such as layering multiple [marks](./marks.md) into a single plot.
+Plot makes it easy to define custom compound marks, such as this one comprising a rule, area, and line:

 ```js
 function arealineY(data, {color, fillOpacity = 0.1, ...options} = {}) {